jordy-manner/wordpress-docker-stack/README.md

     tailwindcss(),
 ```

-> This short hack allows `run dev` work but only in http scheme for the moment.
+> This short hack allows `run dev` work but unfortunately only in http scheme.

 ### Create a git repository for your application